darui3018823/darui3018823/README.md

 <h1 align="center">OSS is OSS</h1>

-In line with its core philosophy, my OSS is released as OSS.<br>
+Some people hide their code like it's a secret recipe.
+But let's be honest — most of us are just wiring together tools, libraries, and our own glue code and hoping for the best.
+Why pretend?
+Share the mess.
+Let others learn from it.
+Let them improve it.
+That's the beauty of OSS: imperfection, shared openly, becomes real progress.

+In that spirit, the projects here are released as genuine OSS, not CSS (Closed Source Software).
-It is not CSS (Closed Source Software), but genuine OSS — freely available to all users under the terms of its license.<br>
+They are freely available to all users under their respective licenses.
-I'm not a fan of CSS — neither the fully closed kind nor the styling one, with a particular dislike for the latter.<br>
+I’m not a fan of CSS — neither the fully closed kind nor the styling one, with a particular dislike for the latter.

+That said, I do have a soft spot for Tailwind CSS.
+Not having to write raw CSS and still getting a decent-looking UI is just wonderful.
+Thanks, TwCSS <3

 <br>